hashicorp/terraform-provider-azurerm/website/docs/d/portal_dashboard.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the shared Azure Dashboard.
+* `name` - (Required) Specifies the name of the shared Azure Portal Dashboard.

-* `resource_group_name` - (Required) Specifies the name of the resource group the shared Azure Dashboard is located in.
+* `resource_group_name` - (Required) Specifies the name of the resource group the shared Azure Portal Dashboard is located in.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the shared Azure dashboard.
+* `id` - The ID of the shared Azure Portal dashboard.

-* `location` - The Azure Region where the shared Azure dashboard exists.
+* `location` - The Azure Region where the shared Azure Portal dashboard exists.

 * `dashboard_properties` - JSON data representing dashboard body.

-* `tags` - A mapping of tags assigned to the shared Azure dashboard.
+* `tags` - A mapping of tags assigned to the shared Azure Portal dashboard.

 ## Timeouts